-3.MPEG-4 based representation and the Facial Action Coding System
+3 MPEG-4 based representation and the facial action coding system

 In the framework of MPEG-4 standard [8], parameters have been specified for Face and Body Animation (FBA) by defining specific Face and Body nodes in the scene graph.
 MPEG-4 specifies 84 feature points on the neutral face, which provide spatial reference for FAPs definition.
 The FAP set contains two high-level parameters, visemes and expressions.
-Most of the techniques for facial animation are based on a well-known system for describing "all visually distinguishable facial movements" called the Facial Action Coding System (FACS).
-FACS is an anatomically oriented coding system, based on the definition of "Action Units" (AU) of a face that cause facial movements and tries to distinguish the visually distinguishable facial movements using the knowledge of facial anatomy.
-An Action Unit could combine the movement of two muscles or work in the reverse way, i.e., split into several muscle movements.
-MPEG-4 FAPs are strongly related to the AU [11].
-Description of archetypal expressions by means of muscle movements and AUs has been the starting point for setting the archetypal expression description through FAPs.
+Most of the techniques for facial animation are based on a well-known system for describing 'all visually distinguishable facial movements'' called the Facial Action Coding System (FACS).
+FACS is an anatomically oriented coding system, based on the definition of

+Table 1 FAPs vocabulary for archetypal expression anger